openshift/openshift-origin-design/designs/administrator/future-openshift/operatorhub-tile-design/index.md

 ## An example of the new design in context

 ![Default View](img/OperatorHub-1.jpg)
-- In this partiuclar view, no filters have been applied.
+- In this particular view, no filters have been applied.

 ![Filtered Proxy](img/OperatorHub-2.jpg)
 - Clicking `Proxy` filters the list only to operators containing that feature, and surfaces the corresponding `Infrastructure Features` label.